animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-As we saw in the section on [“Configuring Cluster Configuration Push”](#bootstrap-annotation-config-cluster), when many Apache Geode or Spring Data for Apache Geode features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
+As we saw in the section on ["Configuring Cluster Configuration Push"](#bootstrap-annotation-config-cluster), when many Apache Geode or Spring Data for GemFire features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
 In this situation, it makes sense to start compartmentalizing the configuration a bit.